The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 People asked to provide 360 feedback play a crucial role in the process.
 The quality of their input significantly impacts the value of the feedback.
 Here are some key considerations for these individuals:

 Honesty is essential for effective feedback.
 However, it’s equally important to be constructive and respectful.
-Avoid personal attacks and focus on the individual’s performance and behavior.
+Avoid personal attacks and focus on the individual’s performance and behaviour.

 Vague feedback isn’t very helpful.
 The more specific you can be, the better.
 Instead of saying, “You need to improve your communication skills,” you might say, “During team meetings, you tend to dominate the conversation, leaving little space for others to share their thoughts.